NanChanNN/NodeImport/README.md

 # NodeImport: Imbalanced Node Classification with Node Importance Assessment

-This repository contains the official implementation of **NodeImport: Imbalanced Node Classification with Node Importance Assessment**.
+This is the code for the KDD 2025 paper of NodeImport: **NodeImport: Imbalanced Node Classification with Node Importance Assessment**.

 ## Overview